-There will be quiet moments in the day.
-Waiting for the kettle to boil, work goes quiet or you find yourself alone with nothing but the soft sound of life passing by.
+There will be quiet moments in the day: waiting for the kettle to boil, a gap between work tasks or finding yourself alone with nothing but the soft sound of life passing by.
 It’s in these moments that we miss them the most.
-The stillness allows you to wonder what they’d make of this chaos.
+The stillness allows you to wonder what they’d make of the chaos.

 When worries about the currently uncertain future knock you again, fear not.
 Like when you’re grieving, the future doesn’t feel bright right now.
 Days merge, conversations numb and you can’t picture how this will all work out.
 Not knowing how long we have to isolate for is scary.
 But one day we won’t, one day things will get better.

 When isolation means more than keeping safe from a virus, when it triggers self-doubt, fear, dread, despair or depression, know it’s not just you.
 Self-isolation and social distancing give rise to grief.
 These long, freer days allow us to reflect on sadder times.
 Remember that life can be euphorically good, then it can be cruel.
 It can be fast-paced, then mundane.
 Your heart will break, then slowly, try to mend.
 These contrasts are what it means to be alive.
 Allow the sad days, because they’re what make the good ones feel even better.

 If government guidelines prevent you from being able to truly grieve - going to the funeral, seeking comfort from others, having the last goodbye - take comfort in your rich history of memories that will keep the soul happy.
 Remember that despite the distance, people are there for you.
 Speak to friends, family, neighbours… anyone that wants to listen, because I promise you, people do.